 How We Set Ourselves Up for Frustration

 Choice is good.
 It keeps costs down and encourages ongoing innovation from app developers.
-Today we can choose from a wide array of effective communication platforms and tools, like Outlook, Messenger, Slack, and Microsoft Teams chat features, and more.
-We can select from an abundance of work-sharing collaboration and lead tracking tools and modules, including Asana, Monday, Microsoft Teams, SalesForce, and more.
-And then we have access to many cloud storage options, think Google Drive, iCloud, Dropbox, Evernote.
+Today we can choose from a wide array of effective communication platforms and tools, like Outlook, Messenger, Slack, Microsoft Teams chat features, and more.
+We can select from an abundance of work-sharing collaboration and lead-tracking tools and modules, including Asana, Monday, Microsoft Teams, SalesForce, and more.
+And then we have access to many cloud storage options, think Google Drive, iCloud, Dropbox, and Evernote.

 Some specialty, single-purpose platforms may have made sense a few years back but could be less efficient given newer multi-functional options.
 Capitalizing on dual features can save you money and might streamline your processes.
 And most importantly, if we use several tools and pivot frequently, perhaps based on the person we’re interacting with or the project at hand, we will find ourselves on a frustrating journey to locate what we need, when we need it.

 Time to Pick a Lane

 The constraints of the Covid-19 pandemic added even more layers to this concept.
 Over the past 18 months, many of us had to adopt new technologies to accommodate remote work.
 Happily, a positive output here is that some of us found better ways to do the things we do.
 If this is you, it may be time to unsubscribe from an unnecessary application and formalize the better process.
 On the other hand, you may have found that what was a great Band-Aid during the pandemic has now outlived its useful life and needs official retirement.
 Or perhaps you now acknowledge that something you compromised on (security, lack of redundancy, etc.) is no longer worth the risk and needs to be buttoned up.